AdrienPensart/musicbot/README.rst

     Rescan all folders registered in database

   Options:
+    --concurrency INTEGER  Number of coroutines
+    --crawl                Crawl youtube
     -h, --help             Show this message and exit.

 musicbot folder scan